 Becca is a coach for Lake Highland Prep as well for several independent students.
 As a debater for the Kinkaid School, she earned eleven career TOC bids, won Berkeley and was a finalist at TFA state tournament and the TOC.
 As a coach, she has coached 14 students to the TOC and 4 students to TOC outrounds.
 Her students have also excelled at local and regional competitions, winning two Florida State Championships and qualifying every year to both CFL Nationals and NSDA Nationals.
 She has taught a total of 10 top labs at TDC, NDF, and NSD.
 She has served as a board member and Director of Faculty Development at the Texas Debate Collective, a nonprofit debate institute committed to rectifying inequities in access to debate.
 Outside of debate, Becca is a PhD candidate at Yale University in political science, specializing in political theory.
-This will be her second summer with NSD.
+This will be her third summer with NSD.

-New York University, BA
+New York University, BA'17

 University of Houston, BA

 Chris has been the Head LD Coach at Strake Jesuit in Houston, TX for 9 years.
 He has coached champions at Grapevine, UT Austin, Greenhill, Victory Briefs (now Harvard-Westlake), Bronx Science, and Berkeley.
 He has coached students to finals at every TOC bid tournament in Texas along with at least semifinalists at 8 different TOC Octafinal bids.
 Chris has worked for 16 years as a coach, judge, tournament director, and institute director.
-Chris was awarded the Bronx Achievement Award for his contributions to the debate community, and this year alone has coached the champions of St. Mark's in Dallas, TX, and the UT Austin Tournament.
+Chris was awarded the Bronx Achievement Award for his contributions to the debate community, and has recently coached the champions of St. Mark's in Dallas, TX, and the UT Austin Tournament.